amol-/tgext.utils/README.rst

 ``tgext.utils.csrf`` provides two decorators ``@csrf_token`` and ``@csrf_protect`` which
 generate a CSRF token for inclusion in a form and check that the token is valid.

-The user must apply ``@csrf_token`` decorator to the action that exposes the form, and put an ``<input type="hidden">`` into the form with a ``request.csrf_token`` as the value and ``_csrf_token`` as name:
+You must apply ``@csrf_token`` decorator to the action that exposes the form, and put an ``<input type="hidden">`` into the form with a ``request.csrf_token`` as the value and ``_csrf_token`` as name:

+You must make sure sessions are enabled
-The user also should register the ``CSRFConfigurationComponent`` in it's application configuration and configure at least ``csrf.secret`` in the blueprint/ini file (uuid4 is a good choice)
+You also should register the ``CSRFConfigurationComponent`` in it's application configuration and configure at least ``csrf.secret`` in the blueprint/ini file (uuid4 is a good choice)

 .. code-block:: python